Department website: https://campus.uwplatt.edu/agriculture

 - Engage stakeholders from the agriculture industry and community in resource acquisition

 Programs of Study

-Students in the School of Agriculture may choose from six possible majors: agribusiness; agricultural education; animal science; environmental horticulture; reclamation, environment and conservation; and soil and crop science.
+Students in the School of Agriculture may choose from seven possible majors: agribusiness; agricultural education; animal science; dairy science; environmental horticulture; reclamation, environment and conservation; and soil and crop science.
 Emphases are available within each program that allow students to specialize their program of study, and an international emphasis is available in agribusiness, environmental horticulture, and soil and crop science for students that desire to extend their education beyond the borders of the United States.
 Available minors include agribusiness, animal science, biotechnology, environmental horticulture, and soil and crop science.
 Specific details about these programs are provided with the description of individual programs.
 Students interested in veterinary medicine may enroll in the pre-veterinary medicine program or work towards a veterinary technician emphasis.

 Classroom instruction within the field of agriculture requires experimentation, observation and practical application of scientific principles.
 Students majoring in agriculture use classroom laboratories and Pioneer Farm, our 430-acre laboratory and demonstration property, for their coursework.
 All students have the opportunity to observe and apply approved management practices in animal science; feed processing and storage; farm power and machinery; and crops, soils and water conservation.
 In classroom laboratories, students learn the applications of biotechnology, computer technology and engineering technology in agriculture.

 At Pioneer Farm, our activities are centered on a systems approach toward sustainable agriculture and agricultural ecology.
 Our livestock program includes dairy cattle, beef cattle and swine.

 Global positioning systems (precision farming) are used for field crops.
 Agricultural field machinery and farmstead equipment are available for observation, test and analysis.
 Opportunities for applied research are also available at Pioneer Farm.